 When many educators think of VR, they imagine a world that their students not only get to explore, but also interact with each other within.
 And now, that’s easier than ever before.

-In fact, Oculus Quest 2 reportedly sold more than 1 million units in the fourth quarter of 2020.
+According to Upload VR, there have been approximately 15 million Quest 2 VR headsets sold worldwide.
 That’s more than any other VR headset (not used with a smartphone) in history.